datayan/datayan.github.io/about.md

 I am a data analyst and a student of statistics.
 I have had around 10 years of experience being a mechanical engineer before I decided on a career change.
 When I am not cleaning data in excel files, I am either gaming or playing with my baby girl or getting yelled at by  my wife.
 (Yeah, things like that get me yelled at!)

+So the GitHub readme look a bit dull at times with nothing but lots of text, so I thought atleast my readme could be a bit colourful to break the monotony.

 ![](https://img.shields.io/badge/Coding_Skills--informational?style=flat-square&logo=Codecademy&logoColor=white&?labelColor=1E415D)
 ![](https://img.shields.io/badge/-Python-informational?style=flat-square&logo=python&logoColor=yellow&color=3776AB)